Transportation in Colombia

 Cabs in Colombia are a popular and commonly used means of transport for getting around the country’s cities, regions and tourist areas.
 Cabs are readily available in all major cities and urban areas.

-Cabs in Colombia are easily recognized by their yellow color and illuminated sign on the roof, and an identification number on the body (usually the door).
-They are available in all cities and are often a preferred option for getting from one point to another, whether for short trips in the city center or transfers to remote tourist sites.
+Cabs in Colombia are easily recognized by their yellow color and illuminated sign on the roof, and an identification number on the bodywork (usually the door).
+They’re available in every city and are often a preferred option for getting from one point to another, whether for short city-center journeys or transfers to remote tourist sites.

 In Colombia, you’ll probably notice some white vehicles with identification numbers on the doors.
 These are NOT cabs, but “special services”(Servicio Especial).
-They are generally recognized because many hotels use them to transport tourists around the city, or tourist agencies on tours.
-They also have contracts with some private companies to transport employees.
+They are generally well known because many hotels use them to transport tourists around the city, or tourist agencies on tours.
+They also have contracts with certain private companies for employee transport.

 Car rental

 When planning your trip to Colombia, car rental can be an excellent option to give you total freedom of movement and unrivalled flexibility.
-This vast South American country abounds in breathtaking landscapes, bustling cities and extraordinary natural sites, and car rental lets you explore these wonders at your own pace.
+This vast South American country is packed with breathtaking scenery, bustling cities and extraordinary natural sites, and car rental lets you explore these wonders at your own pace.

 Why rent a car in Colombia?